lizzyliu666/lizzyliu666.github.io/_pages/about.md

 </div>

-- **Understanding online emotion disclosure** on video-based social media, examining the creation, consumption, and disparities of videos through a novel LLM-assisted computational approach at scale.
+- **Revealing disparities of sensitive disclosure on video-based social media**, through LLM-assisted computational analysis of videos informed by self-presentation theory and semiotics.
-- **Revealing real-world mental health behavior changes** among vulnerable populations, through in-depth interviews and a sociotechnical lens that surfaces lived experiences.
+- **Identifying "moment of change" in real-world mental health care-seeking behaviors**, through in-depth interviews about the lived experience of marginalized young adults.
-- **Implementing human-centered AI for mental health and emotional support**, developing design guidelines for emotion AI systems that promote well-being and strengthen peer support networks.
+- **Informing human-centered AI for mental health and emotional support**, by developing design guidelines for emotion AI systems that promote well-being and strengthen peer support networks.

 My work has been published across top computing (ACM CSCW, ACM CHI, IEEE HRI), information science (JASIS&T, ASIS&T, L&ISR, ACM CHIIR), and health venues (JMIR, IEEE ICHI).
 I have received **4 research awards**, including two **Best Paper Awards** from *ASIS&T* and two **Honorable Mentions** from the *iConference* and *IEEE International Conference on Health Informatics*.
 I have also received **dissertation funding** from the UT Austin Graduate School (\$52,000) and the Berkeley Center for New Media (\$2,500).